Spinal microdiskectomy; Microdecompression; Laminotomy; Disk removal; Spine surgery - diskectomy; Discectomy

 - The surgeon removes the injured disk tissue and pieces of the disk.

-- The back muscles are returned to place.
+- The back muscles are returned to their normal place.

 - The incision is closed with stitches or staples.